 Piping Plovers on Fire Island

-Two federally listed threatened and endangered (T & E) bird species are known to nest within Fire Island National Seashore.
-One is the piping plover (Charadrius melodus), a stocky little migratory shorebird that is on the federal threatened and New York State endangered species list.
-Fire Island's relatively natural and uncrowded beaches provide critical habitat for the survival of this species.
+Two federally listed threatened and endangered bird species are known to nest within Fire Island National Seashore.
+One is the piping plover (Charadrius melodus), a migratory shorebird that is listed as federally threatened and New York State endangered.

-Fire Island National Seashore's piping plover monitoring and protection program begins in March with a restriction on driving, pets and kites on portions of the beach.
-Symbolic fencing is installed to mark suitable plover habitat.
+Fire Island National Seashore's piping plover monitoring and protection program begins in March with a restriction on driving, pets, and kites on portions of the beach.

 You Can Help